caviyacht/SodaDungeon2Mod/readme.md

 Installing Caviar is as easy as counting to 3.

+> Note: Caviar is versioned the same as the game's version.
+To find the correct version, on the game title screen click the version number at the bottom to get the build number.
+This number is the version of Caviar to download.

+> Note: If you do not see a version that matches your current game version, then that means I am either not supporting that version, or I have not gotten around to updating Caviar.

 1) Download the version of Caviar that you want (preferablly the latest release)
    - Download the `Assembly-CSharp.dll` file from the releases section
 2) Find your Soda Dungeon 2 installation folder
    - This is typically found here: `C:\Program Files (x86)\Steam\steamapps\common\Soda Dungeon 2\SodaDungeon2_Data\Managed`
 3) Copy the downloaded dll into the directory from step 2

-> Note: Caviar is versioned the same as the game's version.
-To find the correct version, on the game title screen click the version number at the bottom to get the build number.
-This number is the version of Caviar to download.

 ## Uninstalling